thenriq/Iris_dataset_Fisher/README.md

 <br/>

 The data analysis can also be done with Violin Plot, from Seaborn library, using the code below.
 It shows the density of length and width in species.
 The thinner part represents the less dense data, while the fatter part represents more dense data.
-Data is being visualized by comparing all input variables (petal and sepal length and width) against the output variable, which is species:
+Data is being visualized by comparing all input variables (petal and sepal length and width) against the output variable, which is species: *(lines 92 - 100)*

 `plt.figure(figsize=(9,7))
 plt.subplot(2,2,1)